The captain cuts the engine and our dive boat glides to a silent stop.

 The SS Rangoon

-from the Suez to
+from the Colombo to the

-Evan at 30M there is a lot of light.
+Even at 30M there is a lot of light.

 The immaculate white sand seem to